Concordium/concordium-base/smart-contracts/docs/src/guides/local-simulate.rst

 .. seealso::

-    For a guide on automated unit tests see :ref:`unittest-contract`.
+    For a guide on automated unit tests see :ref:`unit-test-contract`.

 Make sure you have ``cargo-concordium`` installed, if not follow the guide :ref:`setup-tools`.